littlehorse-enterprises/lh-examples/order-resilience/README.md

 - This coupon can be applied during checkout in the discount code field for the affected item
 - This compensates users for the inconvenience while allowing the system time to recover

-This pattern demonstrates how the system can maintain a positive user experience even during service disruptions, implementing the Circuit Breaker and Compensating Transaction patterns.

 ### Coupon Notification and Usage